Skip to content

 Second, check whether you took reasonable care in making the status determination.
 If you used CEST and it gave a reasonable result, that helps.
 If you commissioned a professional review, even better.
 If you just guessed, you have a problem.

 Third, contact your accountant.
-As ICAEW qualified accountants, we have handled many IR35 enquiries for agency clients.
+Working exclusively with agency founders, we have handled many IR35 enquiries for agency clients.
 The key is to respond promptly, provide complete information, and negotiate from a position of strength.

 If HMRC decides the liability rests with your agency, you may be able to recover some of the tax from the contractor or the recruitment firm, depending on the terms of your contracts.
 But that is a civil matter, not a tax matter.
 Do not rely on it.